wso2/docs-open-banking/en/docs/references/dcr-rest-api.md

 ???
 Note "Click Here For Instructions"
-    Follow the instructions given below to try out the REST APIs with your local set up of WSO2 Open Banking servers.
+    Follow the instructions given below to try out the REST APIs with your local setup of WSO2 Open Banking servers.

     1. Expand the relevant API operation and click the **Try it Out** button.
     2. Fill in relevant sample values for the input parameters and click **Execute**.
         You will receive a sample curl command with the sample values you filled in.
-    3. Add a `-k` header to the curl command and run the curl command on the terminal with a running set up of Identity Server and API Manager configured with WSO2 Open Banking Accelerator.
+    3. Add a `-k` header to the curl command and run the curl command on the terminal with a running setup of WSO2 Identity Server and API Manager configured with WSO2 Open Banking Accelerator.
     4. For more information on this API, see [Dynamic Client Registration](../learn/dynamic-client-registration.md).

 <div id="swagger-ui"></div>